 Course Code PHY102

-Course Title Electricity AND Magnetism
+Course Title Electricity and Magnetism

 Type of course Core

 LTP 4 0 0

 Credits 4

-Course prerequisite 10+2 PHYSICS
+Course prerequisite 10+2 with physics as core subject

 Course Objective (CO) The subject will add one more step to the

 students of first year in the fields of

 magnetism, electromagnetic theory, &

 properties of matter.

+Course outcome CO1 A fundamental understanding of

+electromagnetic phenomena.

+्र मी भा Mary

+allo CO2 Learn how to analyze various problems

+CRI in electromagnetism with mathematical

+20. methods.

+6 CO3 Gain experience in analyzing problems

+within electromagnetism.